aspose-barcode/Aspose.BarCode-Products/barcode/net/recognize/_index.md

 ---
 title: C# Barcode Recognition
 url: /net/recognize/
-description: Read barcode images of various 1D and 2D symbologies with few lines of C# code via .NET library
+description: Read barcodes of various 1D and 2D symbologies using .NET library
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Recognize Barcodes Via C#" h2="Read various 1D and 2D symbologies including  EAN 13, EAN 8, Codeblock, Code 128, Aztec, PDF 417, QR, UPC and more to build cross-platform .NET applications." >}}
+{{< blocks/products/pf/feature-page-header h1="Recognize Barcodes Via C#" h2="Read barcodes of various 1D and 2D symbologies, including  EAN 13, EAN 8, Codeblock, Code 128, Aztec, PDF417, QR Code, UPC, and others to build cross-platform .NET applications." >}}

 {{% blocks/products/pf/feature-page-summary %}}

-**How to recognize barcodes in C#**, .NET Barcode API can do it easily.
-Programmers can read barcodes at any angle.
-API provides [BarCodeReader class](https://apireference.aspose.com/barcode/net/aspose.barcode.recognition/barcodegenerator), having the image containing code as parameter as well as developers can pass DecodeType as parameter.
-Get all codes via its [ReadBarCodes](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcodereader/methods/readbarcodes).
-Iterate through each code and get its type and text.
+**To recognize barcodes in C#**, Aspose provides the specified .NET barcode API that allows programmers to read barcodes of various symbologies at any angle.
+API includes the [BarCodeReader](https://apireference.aspose.com/barcode/net/aspose.barcode.recognition/barcodegenerator) class.
+All barcodes presented in an image can be detected using the [ReadBarCodes](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcodereader/methods/readbarcodes) method that is iterated for each barcode to get its type and encoded text.
+To perform barcode reading, it is required to pass the following parameters to the [ReadBarCodes](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcodereader/methods/readbarcodes) method: the name of a source barcode image and target barcode symbologies specified as the fields of [DecodeType](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/decodetype), e.g. *DecodeType.Code39*.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{% blocks/products/pf/feature-page-section  h2="Recognize PDF417 Barcode" %}}

-**C# BarCode Scanner API** is capable of reading multiple symbologies from a single image.
-Process of reading or decoding PDF-417 barcode images is, Use BarCodeReader class, having image containing PDF 417 code and DecodeType.Pdf417 as parameters.
-Iterate through each code to get it.
+**C# BarCode Scanner API** is capable of reading multiple barcodes from a single image.
+Below, the process of decoding PDF417 barcodes is illustrated as an example.
+First, it is necessary to create an instance of the [BarCodeReader](https://apireference.aspose.com/barcode/net/aspose.barcode.recognition/barcodegenerator) class, passing the name of a source barcode image and DecodeType.Pdf417 as parameters.
+Then, this process needs to be reiterated for each barcode in an image.

-{{% blocks/products/pf/feature-page-code h3="C# Code to Decode PDF 417 Barcode" %}}
+{{% blocks/products/pf/feature-page-code h3="C# Code to Decode PDF417 Barcode" %}}

 {{< gist "aspose-com-gists" "c8556eabef70104ce3471fb0c8fb9e1c" "read-pdf417-barcode.cs" >}}